-Students apply what they have learned about standard deviation to their chosen dataset.
-In their Data Exploration Project Slide Template, they will complete the final row of the "Measures of Center and Spread" table, adding the standard deviation for two quantitative columns.
+Students apply what they have learned about standard deviation to their chosen dataset by completing the final row of the "Measures of Center and Spread" table in their Data Exploration Project Slide Template and adding the standard deviation for two quantitative columns.
 They will also interpret the standard deviations they found, and record any interesting questions that emerge.

-To learn more about the sequence and scope of the Exploration Project, visit Project: Dataset Exploration.
-For teachers with time and interest, Project: Create a Research Project is an extension of the Dataset Exploration, where students select a single question to investigate via data analysis.
+Visit Project: Dataset Exploration to learn more about the sequence and scope.
+Teachers with time and interest can build on the exploration by inviting students to take a deep dive into the questions they develop with our Project: Research Capstone.